 Finally, all of the exemplary countries are net embodied energy importers.
 This should be taken into account to improve international relations promoting the support to most industrial producer countries, enhancing their increase of HDI while maintaining low levels for their per capita energy consumption.
 The recognition of the current imports of embodied energy in goods and services is a key factor.
 Importer countries need to be aware of the privileges that this brings to them (such as to allow an easier decoupling between energy consumption and welfare), and fair economic payments for imported embodied energy should be promoted.
 Compensation systems, such as the ones developed in carbon footprints in global scale (Pezzey and Jotzo, 2013), (Meng et al., 2018) or in ecosystem services in a more national or regional scale (Reed et al., 2017), could be implemented in the energy field.

-This study shows that according to the 126 countries’, there is much left to do to trigger the necessary worldwide decoupling to reach the sufficient energy consumption reduction in developed countries, and enhance the increase of HDI in less-developed ones to achieve a sustainable use of global energy resources, with low socio-environmental impacts.
-Nevertheless, positive performances have been found, observing that more countries are achieving important decoupling targets in the last years, especially between 2012 and 2014.

 Conclusions and Policy Implications

-In the current globalized market, with large amount of goods and service exchanges among countries, it is compulsory to take into account the energy embodied in trade if an integral energy consumption diagnosis is desired.
+In the current globalised market, with large amount of goods and service exchanges among countries, it is compulsory to take into account the energy embodied in trade if an integral energy consumption diagnosis is desired.
 Countries can no longer understand their energy consumption accounts using TPES data directly drawn from the International Energy Agency database.
 Instead, TPES data needs to be complemented with TPEF calculations in order to avoid distortion of energy consumption pattern realities.

 Exemplary countries, the ones that have achieved a maintained decoupling among consumed energy and improved HDI, have developed it via gradual energy consumption reductions as opposed to drastic energy consumption reduction performances.
 These reductions could be achieved by two paths; firstly by enhancing the integration of eco-efficiency and innovation tools within national boundaries (in particular within the electricity, petrochemical, construction and private houses sectors), and secondly via supporting the reduction of imported energy embodied in products and services from other countries which in turn triggers energy sovereignty.
 Despite the lack of clearly identified environmentally sustainable and socially fair global energy threshold, most developing countries seem to have a margin to increase their energy consumption in order to increase their HDI.
 However, this increase could be supported and expedited by international collaborations with energy efficient standards across developing countries through Kyoto Protocol-type clean development mechanisms or technology transfers (UNEP, 1998).